cnai-lab/qlatent/README.md

          **kwargs,
          )
    ```
-6. Create a question object (note that parentheses aren't required here):
+5. Create a question object (note that parentheses aren't required here):
    ```
    Q = GAD7Q1
    ```
-7. Follow steps 9-13 of the "Steps for defining and running a QMNLI question" guide.
+6. Follow steps 9-13 of the "Steps for defining and running a QMNLI question" guide.
-8. In the end (after steps 1-6), your code should look like this:
+7. Finally, after steps 1-6, our code looks like this:
    ```
    from qlatent.qmnli.qmnli import *